yifr/mlve/README.md

 ### Developing a new human experiment.

-The LAX repository uses a modular, config-based setup to quickly set up and reproduce individual human experiments.
+The MLVE repository uses a modular, config-based setup to quickly set up and reproduce individual human experiments.
 This section describes how to develop a new human experiment.

 1. _Write an experiment config._ Experiment configs contain the full information to launch an experiment, and determine the live URL for a running experiment.
-Experiment configs are housed at `experiments/{experiment_Group}/configs/{configId}` (e.g `experiments/prior_elicitation/configs` contains all of the configs for prior elicitation experiments in both domains; `experiments/prepost_language_production/configs` contains configs for pre-post language experiments.
+Experiment configs are housed at `experiments/{experiment_Group}/configs/{configId}` (e.g `experiments/static_segmentation/configs` contains all of the configs for static segmentation experiments in both domains.
 An experiment config generally contains the following parameters (aside from the obvious name and metadata:):

 ```
 {